hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 - `AacFlTransition WithTransitionDurationSeconds(float transitionDuration)`<br/>
 Set a fixed transition duration in seconds.

-- `AacFlTransition WithTransitionDurationPercent(float transitionDurationNormalized)`<br/>
+- `AacFlTransition WithTransitionDurationNormalized(float transitionDurationNormalized)`💡<br/>
-Set a non-fixed transition duration in a normalized amount. // FIXME: Percent is a misnomer.
+Set a non-fixed transition duration in a normalized amount.

+- ~`AacFlTransition WithTransitionDurationPercent(float transitionDurationNormalized)`~<br/>
+  Set a non-fixed transition duration in a normalized amount.<br/>
+  Note: Percent is a misnomer.
+You are expected to provide a value expressed as a normalized value (where 1 represents the clip duration).<br/>
+  This function behaves identically to `WithTransitionDurationNormalized(float)`

 - `AacFlTransition WithTransitionToSelf()`<br/>
 Enable transition to self.